Coronary heart disease

 The Activate Health Scheme is a 12 week programme that offers cardiac rehabilitation sessions to patients who have had heart surgery or suffered from a heart attack in Bracknell Forest.
 You can be referred to the scheme via your GP or CHD specialist nurse.
 Classes are run twice a week by British Association of Cardiac Rehabilitation instructors at Crownwood Community Centre.

-For more information about how to stay physically active in Bracknell Forest please visit our ‘physical activity’ lifestyle guide.
+For more information about how to stay physically active in Bracknell Forest please visit the Get Active pages on our health portal.

 Eating a healthy diet